abrar-sde/abrar-sde/README.md

  ![](https://user-images.githubusercontent.com/69011963/137184767-79a13ec7-1bb3-4341-a6da-3a149c9c159a.gif)

-👦 I'm Mohammed Abrar, a Full Stack web developer enthusiast with a strong tech addiction.
+👦 I'm Mohammed Abrar, a cybersecurity enthusiast with a strong passion for protecting systems and networks.<br>
-👨‍💻 Engaged in diverse web development projects  using Javascript , MongoDB, Express.js, React, and Node.js.
+🔐 Engaged in diverse cybersecurity projects, focusing on network security, ethical hacking, and risk management.<br>
-🤝 Seeking developers to collaborate on projects - code improvements, bug fixes, and new ideas are welcome.
+🤝 Seeking collaborations with cybersecurity professionals to share knowledge, improve security protocols, and work on real-world security challenges.<br>
-📚 Currently focusing on building full-stack applications and mastering modern web development practices.
+📚 Currently focusing on mastering security frameworks, ethical hacking techniques, and modern cybersecurity practices.<br>
-⚡ Addicted to all things tech!
+⚡ Addicted to all things tech, especially when it comes to securing digital assets!<br>